maciejk77/article-app/README.md

 ### Project information

-This app renders to the screen cards with information about articles, there is a toggle to switch between shorter version and card with small description included.
+This app renders to the screen cards with information about articles, there is a toggle to switch between shorter version and card with small description included (grid/list toggle).
 Clickthrough on card takes user to the page where full articles is displayed.
 Article data is taken from JSON feed, article template is in a form of <html> template to be rendered to the screen.

 The publications.json was copied over to this app scaffolded with ***create-react-app*** due to time saving need to focus on development not on env setup